Klosmi/salesforce/Apex.md

 __A trigger executes before and after an event occurs on Salesfroce record.__
 Changes can be: insertion, updating or deletion of records.

-- a trigger definition starts with ètriggerè keyword, then the name of the trigger, then the Salesforce object that the trigger is associated with and last the trigger events.
+- a trigger definition starts with __trigger__ keyword, then the name of the trigger, then the Salesforce object that the trigger is associated with and last the trigger events.
     ```
     trigger TriggerNale on ObjectName (trigger_events) {
         // block of code